Notselwyn/Pieton/README.md

 # Pieton
-On the run Python translator (EN -> NL).
-Used by more than 1.000+ Dutch successful businesses.
-We believe that programming should be possible for anyone, regardless the human-language.
+Have you altijd wanted to use Python with Dutch sleutelwoorden to make efficient broncode?
+Have you always wanted to schrijf the snaren using the beste language in the world?
+This can be gedaan on the Python translator (EN -> NL).
+Used by more than 1.000+ Dutch successful bedrijven.
+We believe that programmeren should be gedaan by anyone, regardless the human-language.

 ## Installatie
-De programmeer taal Python is vereist om Pieton te gebruiken.
+The programming language Python is required.

 ## Gebruik
 ```code